darchr/gem5art/docs/spec2017-tutorial.md

 * --kernel: (required) the path to vmlinux file.
 * --disk: (required) the path to spec image.
 * --cpu: (required) name of the detailed CPU model.
-Currently, we are supporting the following CPU model: kvm, o3, atomic, timing.
+Currently, we are supporting the following CPU models: kvm, o3, atomic, timing.
 More CPU models could be added to getDetailedCPUModel() in run_spec.py.
 * --benchmark: (required) name of the SPEC CPU 2017 benchmark.
 The availability of the benchmarks could be found [here](#) TODO.